-Three months ended December 31, 2021 compared with three months ended December 31, 2020:
+Three months ended March 31, 2022 compared with three months ended March 31, 2021:

 The following analysis discusses the variations in the Company's quarterly results but, as with most junior mineral exploration companies, the results of operations (including net losses) are not the main factor in establishing the financial health of the Company.
 Of additional significance are the exploration and evaluation assets in which the Company has, or may earn an interest, its working capital and how many shares it has outstanding.
 The variations seen over the quarters are primarily a result of the level of activity of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then current properties.
 There are no general trends regarding the Company's quarterly results, and the Company's business of mineral exploration is semi-seasonal, as it can only work on the Thorn on a strict summer/fall basis, however Langis can be explored throughout the year.
-Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's guarterly net losses, none of which are predictable.
+Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's quarterly net losses, none of which are predictable.
 The write-off of exploration and evaluation assets can have a material effect on quarterly results as and when they occur.
 The other major factor which can cause a material variation in net loss on a quarterly basis is the grant of stock options due to the resulting stock-based compensation charges which can be significant when they arise.
-General operating costs other than the specific items noted above tend to be guite similar from period to period.
+General operating costs other than the specific items noted above tend to be quite similar from period to period.

-During the three months ended December 31, 2021, the Company incurred a loss and comprehensive loss of \$999,495 (2020 - \$1,760,995) due to the following:
+During the three months ended March 31, 2022, the Company incurred a loss and comprehensive loss of \$1,194,054 (2021 - \$2,606,380) due to the following:

-- Geological exploration costs were \$379,860 in the three months ended December 31, 2021 (2020 \$1,432,996) and included expenditures primarily on the Thorn and Atlin projects and decreased compared to the prior period during which the Company focused its exploration activities on its Thorn and Langis properties. - Management fees of \$189,603 (2020 \$62,016) were paid to the Chief Executive Officer and third-party consultants.
-The increase was a result of personnel changes as compared to the prior period.

-- Investor relations was \$126,077 (2020 \$109,465) and increased due to more promotional activity by the Company. - Professional services were \$73,973 (2020 \$46,656) and increased due to more activity compared to the prior period. - Salaries and employee benefits of \$93,592 (2020 \$78,059) due to increased administrative activity and increased salaries over the prior period.
+- Geological exploration costs were \$538,899 in the three months ended March 31, 2022 (2021 \$1,605,297) and included expenditures primarily on the Thorn and Atlin projects and decreased compared to the prior period during which the Company focused its exploration activities on its Thorn and Langis properties. - Management fees of \$164,829 (2021 \$97,600) were paid to the Chief Executive Officer and third-party consultants.
+The increase was a result of additional third-party consultants as compared to the prior period. - Investor relations was \$78,064 (2021 \$88,037) and decreased slightly due to less promotional activity by the Company in the period. - Professional services were \$144,309 (2021 \$62,661) and increased due to more activity compared to the prior period. - Salaries and employee benefits of \$121,190 (2021 \$94,383) due to increased administrative activity and increased salaries over the prior period.